OpenConext/OpenConext-deploy/README.md

 Once created the keystore needs to be shared with your colleagues who also need to deploy.
 Whether you choose to check in into a git repo is all up to you.
 As long as a ~/.openconext-keystore exists the provision scripts will work.

+**Notice: When the crypted store is compromised you should change all encrypted values ASAP.
+The same goes for when you loose your home key, you should change the locks.**

 ## Create group_vars and inventory for you environment.

-Currently in `./inventory` only `vm` exists.
+Currently in `./inventory` only the `vm` inventory file exists.
 This describes the vm environment.
-When creating a production setup create an inventory file called `production`.
+When for instance creating a production setup create an inventory file called `production`.
-To deploy the openconext-java apps you should:
+To deploy the openconext-java apps to this new production environment you should:

 1. copy the openconext-java setup and adjust accordingly

         [openconext-java]
-        PRODUCTION_IP_HERE
+        PRODUCTION_ADDRESS_HERE

         [openconext-java-production:children]
         openconext-java

-2. Create a groups_vars/openconext-java-production.yml and adjust value accordingly.
-There is a special property (`env`) that is used to determine where to look for certificates and such.
+2. Create a `groups_vars/openconext-java-production.yml` and adjust values accordingly.
+There is a special property (`env`) that is also used to determine where to look for certificates and such.
-    Let's say you use `production` as `env`.
+    In this case use `production` as `env`.

 3. Place your certificates in `java-production/certs` and `php-production/certs`.
 If you are going to checkin the private keys as well please make sure you encrypt them using `scripts/encrypt-file.sh`.